Blue Island Sun Standard

 Right: Blue Island Sun Standard 1890 obituary for Heman Crandall

 In 1835 Stephens brother Norman made the jump from Philadelphia, PA to Bachelors Grove.
-Norman only stayed shortly before moving on to where he would put permanant roots that would become the town of Blue Island.
+Norman only stayed shortly before moving on to the plot of land he claimed and built his house.
+The area he would eventually name Blue Island.

 Front: John Fulton Jr & Hulda Fulton